clesleycode/intro-data-science/Intro to Data Science.md

 ### 4.3 Data Fun

 Finally, we get to the best part: finding insights on  the data.
+Here, python lets us know the frequencies of each word in the set of evaluations.

 ```python
 from nltk.book import *
 import string, re